ACKPaul/ConsistentHashing/README.md

 ## Virtual Nodes (Replication):

 To balance the load evenly among nodes, each physical node is typically represented by multiple virtual nodes or replicas on the ring.
 This technique helps to distribute the data more uniformly.

+# Configure and Build the Project with CMake and MinGW
+## Open a terminal (Command Prompt or PowerShell) and navigate to your project directory.
+## Create a build directory and navigate into it:
+mkdir build
+cd build

+## Run CMake to configure the project with MinGW:
+cmake -G "MinGW Makefiles" ..

+This will generate the necessary Makefiles for your project.

+## Build the project using mingw32-make:
+mingw32-make